 In other words, Mokkiri serving style is also an expression of the “hospitality” that they hope you enjoy as much Sake under the fixed price.

 Now, you can step up if you know the “Iki” (chic, stylish in Japanese, ) way of how to drink Sake served with Mokkiri style and Masu sake.

-Despite the unique Mokkiri serving style is impressive and you are feeling happy (or lucky) with the sake overflowed, many people get in trouble.
+Despite the unique Mokkiri serving style being impressive and you are feeling happy (or lucky) with the sake overflowed, many people get in trouble.